20. Training and Orientation Materials

 Site Team Modus Operandi

 It is important that the college recognize that comments made during the site visit about the status of the program with respect to a specific standard are in no way a final determination.
-During the exit interview, the chair of the site visit team should emphasize that the comments made represent the majority view of the site visit team and will be considered as a recommendation by the full Council on Education.
+During the exit interview, the chair of the site visit team should emphasize that the comments made represent the majority view of the site visit team and will be considered as a directive or recommendation by the full Council on Education.
 The final decision on the status of each standard and the accreditation status rests solely with the full COE.

 The lunch period indicated on the third day may be used for meeting with any group such as the state veterinary medical association or major committees not scheduled elsewhere.